learn-co-students/careers-linkedin-v-000/README.md

 Another tip to follow, especially when connecting with people you just met, is to add a custom message to the invitation. **Never use the default message that pops up when you're connecting with someone.** Something like this below is a good custom message.

-  *Hey Brad,*
+  *Hi Brad,*

   *It was great to meet you at the RoR meetup!
 Hope to stay in touch.*

   *-Laurence*

-However, if you'd like to make a cold outreach or connect with someone you never “met”, here’s a few ways to go about it:
+However, if you'd like to make a cold outreach or connect with someone you never “met”, here are a few ways to go about it:

 1. **Pay them a compliment.** Maybe you read their blog and love it.
 If that’s the case, let them know this in your invitation message.
 Say something like, “Hey!
 I follow your blog and love what you share.
 Wanted to stay up to date with you on LinkedIn as well.”